TheMelodyOfCode/React--HTTP-Requests--Upgrade-2/README.md

 > useCallback for memoization
 > return memoized run function
 > safeDispatch in case of api call although the component has already unmounted
->> this happens when a user makes an api call and while pending, navigates away (memoryleak)
+> - this happens when a user makes an api call and while pending, navigates away (memoryleak)

 > **General functionality:**
->> recieving a trading-Card when entering the name in the form field or clicking the button
+>> to recieve a trading-card from db when enter the name in the form field or click the  designeted button
->> showing a list of previous chosen trading-cards
+>> to show a list of previous chosen trading-cards
 >> mounting/unmounting the app when un/-checking the checkbox

 > Hooks used in this exercise:
 >> useState</br>
 >> useEffect</br>
+>> useRef</br>
 >> useReducer</br>
 >> useContext</br>
 >> useCallback</br>